sebastiandelbano/sebastiandelbano/README.md

 To be released on GitHub soon.

 #### Quarto music extension.
-- Converts user input in the form of an abc notation code block into a rendered musical score (SVG), and/or audio rendering (WEBM). abc code blocks can be displayed or hidden.
+- Renders an abc notation code block into as a musical score (SVG), and/or audio rendering (WEBM). abc code-blocks can be displayed or hidden.
 - Extra features: caching of outputs, KATE syntax highlighting for abc notation, professional sound rendering using *Timbres of Heaven* soundfont.
 - Possible use cases: music lecture notes, music theory lessons, music sheets